Exclusive: Hungarian ethanol firm says it alerted EU over Platts pricing

 "We kept getting list after list of more things we had to do to get into the window.
 Platts kept saying they were exercising 'editorial discretion' and never gave us a definitive reason why they weren't letting us in on the window," said Eric Sievers, CEO of Ethanol Europe, the holding company of Pannonia Ethanol.

-"Platts' behavior was very strange and certainly unprofessional and so we finally went to the Commission.
+"Platts' behaviour was very strange and certainly unprofessional and so we finally went to the Commission.
 They listened and asked a lot of questions."

-Platts said the company was following an established vetting procedure to let participants into the window.

-"To produce benchmarks of the highest quality, Platts engages in a thorough vetting process by which interested participants must demonstrate that they can meet the requirements of our published methodology," it said in an emailed response.

 'TOTALLY UNACCEPTABLE'